AymenKooli/a-kooli/content/post/cybersecurityrumble-ctf-2020-dlog/index.md

 secp256k1 = EllipticCurve(a, b, p)
 ```

-Then the server asks us to provide a point and it uses it as a generator:
+Then the server asks us to provide a point and it uses as a generator:

 ```python
 print("gif point to nom nom:")